coderehan/LLD-Coding-Framework-Android/05-Flight-Booking-System/README.md

      * Cancels an existing booking.
      *
      * Cancellation flow:
-     * 1. Find the booking.
+     * 1. Find the booking using its booking ID.
      * 2. Mark the booking as CANCELLED.
      * 3. Release the seat so another passenger can book it.
      */
     fun cancelBooking(bookingId: String) {

-        // Find the existing booking.
+        // Find the existing booking using its unique booking ID.
         // Cancellation cannot continue if it doesn't exist. val booking = bookings[bookingId]
             ?: throw NoSuchElementException("Booking not found")